 Note the following key positions set automatically:

 The upstream apron level is situated equal to the minimum river bed level.
+However, the user can raise or lower this posision slightly.
 Other positions on the weir structure and its components are based on this key parameter.

 Figure showing key longitudinal dimensions of a diversion weir.